-Figure 16 shows the front of the body with the screen, power button, usb plug-ins under the d-pad, and other cosmetic buttons.
+Figure 16 shows the completed front of the body with the screen, power button, usb plug-ins under the d-pad, and other cosmetic buttons.
 The screen shown is slipped into the laser cut fitting and then mounted with 4 screws for extra support.
 The laser cut is made such that none of the screen gets covered or removed.
 The USB-A plug-ins located in the left corner are for the controllers to be plugged into.
 Lastly, the power button can be located on the right side of the body and is for the Raspberry Pi to enter either a reset, shutdown, or on mode.
-For reset the user can click the button twice, for shutdown holding the button longer than 3 seconds and letting go will shutdown the Raspberry Pi, and clicking the button once while on will do nothing but when the Raspberry Pi is shutdown it will turn it back on.
+To reset the console, the user can press the button twice.
+To shut it down, the user can hold the button for more than three seconds and then release it, which will power off the Raspberry Pi is powered off, pressing the button once will turn it back on.

-Figure 17: Back of EMO with wiring
+Figure 17: Back of EMO with Wirings

-Figure 18: A user playing the PICO-8 game with the Joycon

-Figure 17 shows the wiring within the body of EMO and figure 18 shows a user using the console to play the PICO-8 game stored in the Raspberry Pi.
-Lastly, the hardware was able to successfully power the system using the wall plug in and provide a durable stable and safe console with no sharp corners.
-Upon assessing hardware specs and requirements the hardware team concluded that all functional requirements were met and other features were implemented furthermore to improve the user experience like the power button.
-The console launches the game on startup and leaves no way for students to access the internet.
-As well the hardware inside is protected and properly insulated with a fan to ensure prolonged usage and to withstand the young user demographic.
+Figure 18: Two Users Playing the PICO-8 Game Using the Joystick Controllers Figure 17 shows the wiring within the body of EMO and Figure 18 shows two users using the console to play the PICO-8 game that's stored in the Raspberry Pi.
+The hardware was able to successfully power the system using the wall plug in and provide a durable stable and safe console with no sharp corners.
+After evaluating the hardware specifications and requirements, the hardware team concluded that all functional requirements were met.
+Additionally, extra features, such as the power button, were implemented to enhance the user experience.
+The console is designed to launch the game on startup and restrict access to the internet, ensuring a safe and focused gaming environment for students.
+The internal hardware is well-protected and properly insulated, with a fan included to support prolonged usage and durability, making it suitable for a young user demographic.